-The April deadline has passed, for those who have applied, the panel will take place on Monday 11 June 2018.
-Shortlisted applicants will be required to attend an appointment in the run up to the panel to help you prepare, we will be in touch to arrange this.
-Please note if you have applied and have not heard from us in advance of the panel date, you should assume that you have not been shortlisted but you will receive written feedback as soon as we can.
+The September deadline has now passed, for those who have applied, the panel will take place on Thursday 22 November 2018.
+Shortlisted applicants will be required to attend an appointment in the run up to the panel to help prepare.
+We will be in touch to arrange this.
+Please note if you have applied and have not heard from us by the end of October you should assume you have not been shortlisted but you will receive written feedback as soon as we can.

 Please note : we aim to get back to all applicants as soon as we possibly can, but if you have not had any contact from us in advance of the panel date, you should assume that your application has not been shortlisted on this occasion.
 You will receive written feedback.

 If you have been able to prove that your concept works, that it has the ability to generate income and sustain itself, we can help you take it further.
 You can apply if you are a social entrepreneur looking to move on from running your organisation part time to making it your full time career; we can help to cover your salary/living costs for a year to make this happen.

 You can apply for up to £20,000 to fund your own salary so that you can concentrate on your enterprise full time.

 In exceptional circumstances, we will consider funding up to a further £5,000 for additional essential costs, such as hiring other staff.
 However, you should bear in mind that the maximum amount is granted in rare instances when applicants are able to present a particularly strong case; our average award at this level is in the region of £18,000.

 To be eligible, you must still be at a relatively early stage - i.e. your enterprise must have been trading for two years or less .
 However, you must also be established enough to demonstrate a strong track record of generating income, covering your costs and achieving tangible social impact.